itzCozi/Open-AI-Wiki-Scraper/README.md

 # Open-AI-Wiki-Scraper-Tool

-A Wiki-page scraper for everyone, finaly released this to Open-Source.
+A Wiki-page scraper for everyone, finaly released this to Open-Source it helped me when learning in school and independently at home.
+I also released this so more people will use Open-Source information.

 ## Installation